 - 1 out of 5 – Terrible – Most fragrances actually aren’t this bad, and as any fragrance will have a few fans, this is an extremely uncommon score.

 - 2 out of 5 – Mediocre – Fragrance receiving this score aren’t bad, but are not inspiring.
 It is more likely receiving a bad score due to a combination of being overpriced and unoriginal, and lacking in versatility, projection, and longevity.
 Fragrances with this score can easily be worn by people without discriminating tastes, but fragrance collectors will likely avoid them.

 - 3 out of 5 – Good – The positives outweigh the negatives, but there are still better fragrances out there.
 This fragrance will appeal to people who like a certain scent enough to tolerate its flaws.
-A lack of originality, projection, and sillage are likely the main reasons perfumes with this rating don’t warrant a score of 4.
+A lack of originality, projection, or longevity are some possible reasons perfumes with this rating don’t warrant a score of 4.

 - 4 out of 5 – Great – This fragrance does just about everything you could ever want from a fragrance of its type (meaning it’s good enough for a lack of versatility to ignore).
-There aren’t any significant problems with the fragrance, but you are not left in complete awe, either.
+There aren’t any significant problems with the fragrance, and you definitely like it a lot, but you are not left in complete awe, either.